brooklynrail/brooklynrail-platform/content/people/devandra-banhart.md

 ---
-name: Devandra Banhart
+name: Devendra Banhart
-first_name: Devandra
+first_name: Devendra
 last_name: Banhart
 short_bio: Born in Texas, and raised by his mother in Venezuela until returning to California as a teenager, Devendra Banhart is admired for his shimmering,